gtpWebDev/skeleton-react-single-page-app/README.md

 Enables the following fundamental elements:

-- registering a new user - adding them to the back-end user database
+1. registering a new user - adding them to the back-end user database
-- logging in a user - checking the credentials agains the back-end user database
+2. logging in a user - checking the credentials agains the back-end user database
-- storing JWT in local storage - used to authorize web requests
+3. storing JWT in local storage - used to authorize all requests to the backend

 #### Install axios and add some basic axios functions